songmzhang/DSKD/README.md

 Some of our code follows [MiniLLM](https://github.com/microsoft/LMOps/tree/main/minillm) and [Distillm](https://github.com/jongwooko/distillm/tree/master).

 ## News
+- \[2024.10.21\] Our code has supported the distillation from a **72B** model to a 1.5B model with DeepSpeed ZeRO-3.
-\[2024.09.21\] Our paper has been accepted by the main conference of EMNLP 2024！🥳🥳
+- \[2024.09.21\] Our paper has been accepted by the main conference of EMNLP 2024！🥳🥳

 ## Requirements
 - deepspeed >= 0.14.0